Oil climbs as dollar slumps but pandemic surge weighs

 JP Morgan now expects Brent prices to break the $70 mark by May, compared with September in its previous forecast, the bank said in a recent note.
 It still expects them to finish the year at a similar level of about $74.

-Additional reporting by Ahmad Ghaddar in London, Aaron Sheldrick in Tokyo; Editing by Jan Harvey, Kirsten Donovan, Alexander Smith and David Gregorio
+Additional reporting by Ahmad Ghaddar in London, Aaron Sheldrick in Tokyo; Editing by David Gregorio and Mark Potter

 Our Standards: The Thomson Reuters Trust Principles.